Great Basin

 Abandoned mine outside of Rachel, Nevada

-"Well, it's really what I saw.
-Back in 1992, when I started getting interested in the Groom Lake stories, I came out and watched from Tikaboo Peak.
+"Well, it's what I saw, not what I shot.
+Back in '92, I was watching from Tikaboo Peak.
 I saw these black-winged craft flying at night.
-I didn't get the shot, but I told everybody about it back in Jersey.
+Didn't get the shot, but I told everyone back in Jersey.
 Nobody believed me.
-We all know that they're declassified F-117's now.
-You gotta learn to only tell people what they want to believe."
+We all know now they were declassified F-117s.
+You've got to learn to only tell people what they want to believe."

 That was my cue.
 I'd heard it before.
-The UFO crowd approaches their beliefs much like somebody with an unusual religious belief - shy when faced with potential mockery, but explosively chatty when faced with an ounce of interest.
-I said that I thought the government was coming up with a way to make everybody the middle child.
+The UFO crowd treats belief the way someone with an unusual religion might—shy in the face of mockery, but explosively chatty when met with even mild curiosity.
+I said I thought the government was coming up with a way to make everyone the middle child.

-Bob was listening.
-He said that he liked science fiction movies.
+ob was listening.
+"I like science fiction movies," he said.
 "I really like Forbidden Planet."

 "Just one left for you."